GCSE Revision Tips

 9. Adapt for Different GCSE Subjects

 It may seem obvious but many students try to study for different subjects using the same study methods.
-Your GCSE revision should take account of the difference between your subjects and the challenges they represent.
+Your GCSE revision techniques should take account of the difference between your subjects and the challenges they represent.

 For example, Flashcards are an ideal study aid to help you prepare for a language exam where you need to remember key terms.
 Also, an Online Quiz is a great way to test your GCSE Maths skills with sample questions.Sign Up to Try Our Learning Apps

 10. Apps for Students

 If you want to stay ahead of your friends with the latest technology, get the best student apps before anyone else.
 Not only will they help you show off to your friends, some apps such as GoConqr are designed to improve your learning.
 Try these free student apps we recommend!

 If you’re stressed and feeling worried about your upcoming exams, why not try and implement some of the suggestions given here to ease your mind!Revise Smarter, Join GoConqr Now!